Task #3635: Phase two Morpho implementation

 disadvantage - if the database crashes, it will be a disaster.
 It is hard to take a look for the trouble shooting since it is a binary format.

-#7 Updated by Ben Leinfelder over 9 years ago
+#7 Updated by Ben Leinfelder almost 10 years ago

 - Subject changed from Morpho's new data file system. to Allow user to specify Morpho storage directory